Biggest river island in Europe most endangered by drought

 Even villages connected to the water supply will suffer problems.
 Not to mention that there are villages in the area that are not connected.

-When it comes to specific districts, Bratislava Districts II and V, as well as Senec in the south-west of the country, are at the most high risk of drought.
+When it comes to specific districts, Bratislava districts II (Ružinov) and V (Petržalka), as well as Senec in the south-west of the country, are at the most high risk of drought.
 Although lower, a few districts in the south-east of Slovakia also run the risk of drought.

 On the other hand, districts such as Námestovo, Dolný Kubín, and Čadca in the north Slovakia are among the least endangered.
 And even though some villages, for example in the Námestovo district, are not entirely connected to the water supply, the amount of greenery and humidity levels have a positive effect in terms of reducing the risk of drought.